jm3mendez/GettingAndCleaningData/README.md

  awk '{print $1}' total_acc_z_train.txt > total_acc_z_train2.txt
 )

-Note: part of this could be done using R, but was more faster and packaged for my make that part using linux.
+Note: Part of this script could be done using R, but was more faster and packaged for my make that part using linux.
+Besides could be included in run_analysi.R via system('linux-script.sh',...)

-B.- Phase 2,  handling data to generate tiny data and process it. run_analysis.R script
+B.- Phase 2,  Handling data to generate tiny data and process it. run_analysis.R script

+General Trace:

 i.-From here R script was used to associate Variables with vector for all variables for X, Y, nad Z coordinates of acceleration data,